Quantum engineering: Computing

-Quantum computers are hypothesised to have a number of important uses in computing fields such as optimization and machine learning.
-They are perhaps best known for their expected ability to carry out Shor's algorithm, which can be used to factorize large numbers and is an important process in the securing of data transmissions.
-This allows relatively small quantum computers to potentially outperform some of the largest supercomputers when it comes to solving certain mathematical problems.
+Quantum computers are hypothesised to have important uses in areas such as optimization and machine learning.
+They are best known for their expected ability to run Shor's algorithm, which can factor large numbers and underpins parts of modern cryptography used to secure data transmissions.
+This capability could allow relatively small quantum computers to outperform some of the largest supercomputers on certain mathematical problems.

 Quantum simulators are types of quantum computers intended to simulate a real world system, such as a chemical compound.
 The idea of quantum simulators was first published in 1982 by Richard Feynman.
 Quantum simulators are simpler to build as opposed to general purpose quantum computers because complete control over every component is not necessary.
 Current quantum simulators under development include ultracold atoms in optical lattices, trapped ions, arrays of superconducting qubits, and others.

 Machine learning

 Quantum machine learning has also been proposed.
 Two examples of this are quantum clustering, where quantum principles might be used to group data into clusters and quantum autocoders that could compress and later reconstruct data.